-We will try to deal quickly, objectively and sensitively with any complaints that arise from, or about, our volunteers or activities, and always in complete confidence.
+We will try to deal quickly, objectively, sensitively and confidentially with any complaints that arise from, or about, our volunteers or project activities.

-In all cases a written record of complaints, discussions and outcomes will be made and retained confidentially along with copies of any proceedings, statements and other records.
-We will retain all material for the duration of the SISI project.
+In all cases, we will make and confidentially retain a written record of complaints, discussions and outcomes along with copies of any relevant proceedings, statements and other records.
+We will retain all material for the duration of the project.

-If you have a complaint;
+If you have a complaint:

-What to do Step 1 Local discussion Speak to your local contact and try and resolve the matter objectively and amicably through discussion with them.
-(If the complaint is about this person speak to the Volunteer & Communications Officer).
-If you are unable to resolve the matter or remain unsatisfied with the resolution proposed, you can make a formal complaint to us in writing.
-Step 2 Written complaint Write to the Volunteer & Communications Officer and/or the Project Manager (ideally by email) within two weeks of the oral complaint being raised.
-They will investigate the matter and seek to bring the matter to an agreeable resolution.
-They will contact you to advise you of the findings of their investigations and of any action or decision taken.
-Step 3 Opportunity to appeal If you wish to appeal against the outcome of your written complaint you may do so by taking the matter to the lead partner of the SISI project, Scottish Natural Heritage, within two weeks of being notified of any findings of your written complaint.
-Their decision will be final.
+Step Stage of What to do process Step 1 Local Speak to your local contact to try and resolve the matter with and through them. discussion If the complaint is about this person, contact the Volunteer & Communications Officer.
+If you ar If you are unable to resolve the matter or remain unsatisfied with the resolution proposed, you can make a formal complaint to us in writing.
+Step 2 Written Write to the Volunteer & Communications Officer and/or the Project Manager complaint (ideally by email) within two weeks of the local discussion or original incident having taken place.
+They wi They will investigate the matter and seek to bring the matter to an agreeable resolution.
+They will contact you to advis to advise you of the findings of their investigations and of any action or decision taken.
+Chair 2 0 Var. have the wight to assess a the system of the system and sint Step 3 Opportunity You have the right to appeal against the outcome of the written complaint to appeal investigation.
+If you wish to appeal, notify the Project Manager of this.
+They will ļ provide contact details for a senior NatureScot Manager who, as lead partner, will consider your case.
+You should notify the Project Manager of this intention within two weeks of receiving the findings of your written complaint.
+The NatureScot Manager decision will be final.

-If a complaint is made against you, as a volunteer;
+If a complaint is made against you, as a volunteer: